 California Wine History

-California's wine history spans over 250 years, from Franciscan missionaries planting the Mission grape at San Diego in 1769 to today's $43 billion industry producing roughly 80% of all American wine.
-The state endured phylloxera in the 1880s, Prohibition from 1920 to 1933, and decades of bulk wine production before a quality revolution beginning in the 1960s and 1970s.
-The 1976 Judgment of Paris, where California wines defeated top French wines in a blind tasting, marked a turning point that reshaped global perceptions.
-Today California encompasses over 140 AVAs, with Napa Valley, Sonoma County, Paso Robles, and Santa Barbara among the most celebrated regions.
+California's wine history spans over 250 years, from Franciscan missionaries planting the Mission grape at San Diego in 1769 to today's industry of approximately 4,600 bonded wineries producing roughly 81% of all American wine.
+The state endured phylloxera in the 1880s and again in the 1980s through 1990s, when UC Davis's flawed AXR-1 rootstock recommendation triggered a billion-dollar replanting crisis; Prohibition from 1920 to 1933; and decades of bulk wine production before a quality revolution beginning in the 1960s.
+The 1976 Judgment of Paris, where California wines defeated top French wines in a blind tasting judged by French experts, marked the turning point that reshaped global perceptions of New World wine.
+Today California encompasses 154 American Viticultural Areas, with Napa Valley, Sonoma County, Paso Robles, and Santa Barbara among the most celebrated.

-Mission Era and Early Pioneers (1769 to 1849)
+Mission Era to Gold Rush Pioneers (1769 to 1849)

 - Jean-Louis Vignes established California's first commercial vineyard in Los Angeles in the 1830s, importing vines from Bordeaux

-- The Gold Rush of 1849 created explosive demand, triggering California's first wine boom
+- The Gold Rush of 1849 created explosive demand, triggering California's first wine boom and shifting production north to Sonoma and Napa

 - By the 1860s Sonoma and Napa counties had overtaken Los Angeles as California's leading wine regions